Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 # How to Use

 The AdnSkin deformer is of great simplicity to set up and apply to a mesh within a Maya scene.
-The way this deformer works, a reference mesh (with deformation over time) is set in the scene, over which the skin mesh (simulated mesh) is applied with the deformer.
+The way this deformer works is by applying simulation on top of the skin mesh (simulated mesh) which will be directly coupled to its reference mesh (with deformation over time).

 ## Requirements